-The New River Gorge
+The New River Gorge Rock Climbing

-The rock itself is Nuttall Sandstone; some of the oldest and most bullet sedimentary rock in the nation.
+The rock is Nuttall Sandstone; some of the oldest and most bullet-hard sedimentary rock in the nation.
 It is similar to that of the Obed or Chattanooga region in TN, and much harder and less featured than that of the Red River Gorge.
 Cliffs range from 40 to 150 feet in height.
-Tiered roofs, cracks, technical faces, arêtes, and dihedrals are common, and there are a few excellent splitter cracks and technical slabs as well.
-The cliffs are very long with few breakdowns, and for this reason many crags (Endless Wall, Summersville, Bubba City) are accessed via ladder, which can be a concern for some dog owners.
+Tiered roofs, cracks, technical faces, arêtes, and dihedrals are common, and there are excellent splitter cracks and technical slabs as well.
+The cliffs are very long with few breakdowns, and for this reason many crags (Endless Wall, Summersville, Bubba City) are accessed via ladder, which can be a concern for dog owners.
 Many routes have a 15 min approach, but almost all routes can be reached inside of 45 minutes.

 Although locals climb at the New year round, spring and fall are the best seasons, and even during these times it is not uncommon to get hosed with week long rain storms.
 Summers can be very hot and humid, but the crags of Summersville Lake can remain breezy, shady, and with swimming only minutes away.
 Winter climbing is feasible on south facing crags on sunny days, but for the most part it is not a good idea to plan a long trip here after thanksgiving or before Spring Break.

 Stick clips are a good idea for routes over 5.10 and a definite must for anything over 5.12.

 If you happen to leave anything at the crag then please contact WaterStone Outdoors at (304) 574-2425.

 Highway access is from Route 19, between Beckley and Hico, and from I-64, between Mossy and Sandstone.